hwc0419/CG2271-Project/README.md

 I also coordinated with my other teammates to assemble the chassis from the parts given, discuss which pins on the KL25Z are to be used, which parts need to be soldered as well as the overall layout of all the modules on the chassis.

+## Key challenges

-I worked closely with my groupmate who was responsible for establishing Bluetooth connection between the ESP32 and the PS5 controller to figure out how the curved turns can be implemented, the type of curved turns possible using the PS5 controller as the interface, and the curved turns needed to clear the obstacle course.
+I worked closely with my groupmates working on serial/wireless communications to work through the following challenges.
+1. How the curved turns can be implemented
+2. The type of curved turns possible using the PS5 controller as the interface
+3. The curved turns needed to clear the obstacle course.
+4. The size of the data frame used in the communication protocol (this affects how responsive the robot is to the controller)

 ## End product
 ![Alt text](robot.jpg)

-A video demonstrating the robot's capabilities can be found [here]()
+A video demonstrating the robot's capabilities can be found [here](CG2271 project eval.mp4)